 It is often referred to as selvedge denim or selvage denim, but what actually is it?
 Selvedge is the name used for a type of denim that is harder to produce, of a higher quality and is usually worn unwashed.

-There is a whole range of brands that cater to the selvedge denim demand, but how do you filter selvedge denim from mass-produced denim?
+Many contemporary brands cater to the selvedge denim demand, but how do you filter selvedge denim from mass-produced denim?
 It can usually be spotted by looking at the cuff of the jeans.
 The selvedge within the denim is usually white and has a coloured yarn in the middle.

-The construction method is what sets it apart, and one of the key distinctions is that selvedge denim is woven on a shuttle loom using one continuous thread.
-This is where it gets its strong and rigid properties from.
+The construction method sets it apart, and one of the key distinctions from mass-produced denim is that selvedge denim is woven on a shuttle loom using one continuous thread.
+The construction method of the garment is where it gets its strong and rigid properties from.

 In short, selvedge denim is better due to the complex construction process that each pair of jeans is created with.

-Selvedge denim is designed to be robust and rigid due to its extensive construction.
-You can be sure that the denim won’t unravel.
-The clean edges of selvedge jeans are durable due to their ends being woven together, ensuring that they won’t fray.
+Selvedge denim is designed to be robust and rigid due to its extensive construction and manufacturers have mastered the process over decades to ensure that the denim won’t unravel.
+The clean edges of selvedge jeans are durable because their ends are woven together, ensuring that they won’t fray.

-Another reason that selvedge denim is regarded as more superior than mass-produced denim is due to the tightly woven fabric and durability that is produced.
-There is often heightened attention to detail and care process that comes with selvedge denim as opposed to the cheaper and more mainstream denim counterparts.
+Another reason that selvedge denim is regarded as superior to mass-produced denim is because of the tightly woven fabric that it is produced with, which offers further strength and durability.
+There is often heightened attention to detail that comes with the garment, and the care process that comes with selvedge denim pieces is far more extensive than the cheaper and more mainstream denim counterparts.

-In the 1950s, all denim was selvedge but due to the rise in popularity of jeans because of film stars and celebrities such as James Dean – manufacturers needed to ditch the lengthy process of selvedge denim and create jeans faster to meet the demand of the public.
-This meant that there was a switch from the traditional shuttle loom production process to a projectile loom.
+In the 1950s, every denim piece that brands manufactured was selvedge.
+The popularity of jeans started to increase because film stars and celebrities, such as James Dean, started to bring denim pieces into mainstream culture.
+To keep up with the growing demand, manufacturers needed to ditch the lengthy process of selvedge denim and create jeans faster.
+This meant a switch from the traditional shuttle loom production process to a projectile loom.

 In the late 70s and early 80s, there was a boom in denim for Japanese culture.
 As a result, Japanese denim brands bought the old shuttle looms and started to produce and improve the world of selvedge jeans.
-This is the reason why there are so many Japanese selvedge denim brands that are producing high quality, stylish selvedge denim today.
+This is why there are so many Japanese selvedge denim brands producing high quality, stylish selvedge denim today.

-Selvedge denim has a rigid construction process and involves using a shuttle loom.
+Selvedge denim has a rigid construction process and involves a complex method that uses a shuttle loom.
 Also known as shuttle weaving machines, the denim is created with a neat, finished edge.

 The shuttle of the shuttle loom moves across the loom carrying a bobbin of weft yarn along the warp yarns (these are the vertical threads) and ultimately weave the fabric together.